xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Also, EVM-compatible blockchains typically have better interoperability with Ethereum.
 For example, $MATIC, the Polygon native cryptocurrency, is an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token in the Ethereum network.
 The [Avalanche Bridge (AB)](https://bridge.avax.network/) can be used to transfer ERC20 tokens from Ethereum to Avalanche's C-Chain and vice versa and so on.

 ### By NFT Marketplaces

-NFT marketplaces are the place where people trade NFTs.
-You can list an NFT collection in your own developed marketplace, you can use a third-party marketplace such as OpenSea, or even list in your own and in multiple third-party marketplaces.
+You can either list an NFT collection in your own developed marketplace, use a third-party marketplace such as OpenSea, or even list NFTs on your own and in multiple third-party marketplaces.

 OpenSea is the biggest NFTs marketplace but it only supports Polygon, Ethereum, and Solana NFTs for now.
 Also, almost every blockchain has its marketplace supporting its own ecosystem projects.